Retained Executive Search: Frequently Asked Questions

 What Happens If the Placed Executive Does Not Work Out?

-Most retained search firms offer a replacement guarantee, typically between 90 days and one year, which covers a full replacement search at no additional fee if the placed executive leaves or is terminated for cause during that window.
-The specific terms vary by firm and by engagement -- review the guarantee language in your engagement letter before signing.
+Most retained firms offer a replacement guarantee, typically between 90 days and one year, covering a full replacement search at no additional fee if the placed executive leaves or is terminated for cause during that window.
+PRL International has had one person leave from all placements made in the last five years, an outcome that comes from a process designed to assess long-term fit: reference checks beyond the candidate's provided list, onboarding expectations set at the offer stage, and honest conversations about culture before acceptance.

 Why Use a Retained Search Firm Instead of Posting the Job?